Lepenac: Kosovo

-Skopje depression
+North Macedonia

-For the remaining 15 km, the Lepenac flows through the low Skopje depression, part of the composite valley of the river Vardar.
+For the remaining 15 km, the Lepenac flows through the low Skopje valley, part of the composite valley of the river Vardar.
 Immediately entering the Greater Skopje area, it receives several small streams from the left, from the Skopska Crna Gora mountain.
-It passes next to the ruins of the ancient city of Scupi, but has no major settlements on its Macedonian course, before it reaches the northern suburbs of Skopje, Bardovci and Novo Selo, and empties into the Vardar at the Skopje's northern borough of Gjorče Petrov at an altitude of 262 m.
+It passes next to the ruins of the ancient city of Scupi, but has no major settlements on its Macedonian course, before it reaches the northern suburbs of Skopje, Bardovci and Novo Selo, and empties into the Vardar at the Skopje's northern borough of Ǵorče Petrov at an altitude of 262 m.

 Characteristics

 The Lepenac belongs to the Aegean Sea drainage basin, with its own drainage area of 770 km2 (695 km2 in Kosovo, 75 km2 in Macedonia).
 It is not navigable.

-The Kačanik gorge is a route for both the road and the railway Kraljevo-Priština-Skopje.
+The Kaçanik gorge is a route for both the road and the railway Kraljevo-Pristina-Skopje.

 The river has a potential for hydroelectrical production, but even though being a part of the former Ibar-Lepenac Hydrosystem project, it is not much used, either for energy production or irrigation.

-The Lepenac was a part of the artificial bifurcation, as the Nerodimka connected both Lepenac and Sitnica rivers via a canal, thus connecting Aegean and Black Sea drainage basins, but the canal was covered after World War II.
+The Lepenac was a part of the artificial bifurcation, as the Nerodime connected both Lepenac and Sitnica rivers via a canal, thus connecting Aegean and Black Sea drainage basins, but the canal was covered after World War II.